California Least Tern

 What we’re doing about it:

-Since 2000, Point Blue Conservation Science has been involved in studies endangered California Least Tern colony at Alameda Point (the former Naval Air Station, Alameda) in the San Francisco Bay area.
+Since 2000, Point Blue Conservation Science has been involved in studies of the endangered California Least Tern colony at Alameda Point (the former Naval Air Station, Alameda) in the San Francisco Bay area.
 We also monitor the colony located at Vandenberg Air Force Base in central California.

 Currently, Point Blue concentrates on studying Least Tern diet and foraging at several colonies in California.
 The San Francisco Bay is an important fish spawning area and nursery, providing an abundant food source to the Least Tern (a small fish-eating bird) breeding at Alameda Point.
 Diet information from other Least Tern colonies in Southern California can provide information on the relative abundances of different fish species and the efficacy of our newly-created Marine Protected Areas (MPAs).